mcimellaro/Assignment1/assignment.md

     ```
    Compute the element-wise: sum, difference, product, division, and modular division of `x` and `y`.

-1. Single digit broadcasting: continue using arrays `x` and `y`.
+1. Single digit broadcasting: continue using array `y` defined above.
    Compute the element-wise: sum, difference, product, division, and modular division of `y` and 2.

-1. Broadcasting conditionals: Continue using arrays `x` and `y`.
+1. Broadcasting conditionals: Continue using arrays `x` and `y` defined above.
 Use conditional statements to get an elementwise boolean array for:
     * elements of `y` that are greater than 5
     * elements of `x` that are divisible by 2 (hint: modular division by 2 leaves 0 remainder)